pendulum-project/.github/profile/README.md

 ### Roadmap

-- Q1 2023: NTS (Network Time Security) support in ntpd-rs
+- Q2 2023: PTP master in Statime + Adoption work for ntpd-rs
-- Q2 2023: PTP default profile + NTP/PTP clock device
+- Q3 2023: NTP/PTP clock device + Stable release ntpd-rs
-- Q3 2023: Adoption work (ntpd-rs) and new features
+- Q4 2023: PTP for Linux

 Have a look at the [Statime](https://github.com/pendulum-project/statime) and [ntpd-rs](https://github.com/memorysafety/ntpd-rs) projects for more details about their roadmaps.